What to Expect During Your Repair Appointment

-We can help with the cost of your repair with flexible financing.
+Worried about cost?
+We completely understand!
+We can help with the cost of your sewer line repair with flexible financing options.

-We want you to be completely happy with the sewer line repair.
-If you're not, we'll redo the job for free.
+We want you to be completely happy with your sewer line repair.
+If you’re not, we’ll redo the job—on our time and dime.

-Cost to repair a Sewer Line in Phoenix
+The Cost to Repair Your Sewer Line in Phoenix

-- Length of the line: Typically, the cost of repairing the line depends on the length and material of your pipe.
-You should expect to pay anywhere from $200 to $500per foot of replacement.
+- Length of the line: Another cost factor in repairing the line is determined by the length and material of your pipe.
+You can expect to pay between $200 and $500 per foot for replacement.

-- Repair method: Traditional sewer repairs tend to be more expensive (ranging from $150 to $350 per foot).
+- Repair method: Traditional sewer repairs tend to be more expensive (ranging from $150–$350 per foot).
 This is because your contractor will likely have to spend hours digging up your lawn to reach the main sewer line, resulting in more labor and cleanup costs.

 - The plumber you hire: Depending on how qualified a plumber is, their rate might be more expensive.
-However, a sewer line repair is not something you want to skimp on; a poorly done repair could cost you a lot more money in the future.
+However, a sewer line repair isn’t something you want to skimp on—a poor-quality repair could cost you a lot more money in the future.

 How Scheduling Works